Quick Answer: Fiddle Leaf Fig Care Basics

 2. Watering: The #1 Killer of Fiddle Leaf Figs

-The key is to water based on what your plant needs—not on a fixed schedule.
+The fix is to water based on what the plant needs, not on a fixed day of the week.

 How to Know When to Water

-This $10-15 tool takes all the guesswork out of watering.
-When the meter reads “dry,” it’s time to water.
-This single purchase transformed my fiddle leaf fig care.
+Method 2 — a moisture meter (my recommendation).
+This $10–15 tool takes the guesswork out entirely: when it reads “dry,” it’s time to water.
+That single purchase did more for my fiddle leaf fig than anything else I bought.

 Watering Frequency Guide